Srinevasan22/10m_pistol/docs/DETECTION_NOTES.md

 ## Future extension: environment colour markers

 The detector has a placeholder for sampling an additional colour from the shooter’s environment (e.g. neon tape on the bench).
 A future UI flow can allow the user to sample that colour, after which it can be passed to the detector and combined with the white marker mask.

+## Environment setup

+The OpenCV detector is a standalone Python script (`python/detect_shots.py`) that the Node server launches via `python3`.
+The script requires both Python packages and a native OpenGL runtime before it can emit any detections:

+1. Install the Python dependencies with `pip install -r python/requirements.txt`.
+They pin `opencv-python-headless` for the detector and `numpy` for matrix math.
+2. Install the system library that backs OpenCV’s video/GL routines: `sudo apt-get install -y libgl1`.
+Without `libGL.so.1` the detector fails during import and the server falls back to the three-shot stub.

+If either dependency is missing the server log will show `[OpenCV detector stderr]` entries followed by “OpenCV detection returned no shots.”
+Ensure the requirements are installed before investigating the image data itself.